gvwilson/sensibleadventures/cloudherd/new.md

 "I'm tired of using people," Thokmay snapped.
 "I'm tired of people getting hurt because I'm royal and they're not."

 The tiger's tail twitched.
-"Those almost sound like rebel words, Your Highness."
+"Those almost sound like rebel words, most respected."

 Thokmay clambered to his feet.
 "I'll take first watch," he told Noxy, striding to the door and banging it shut behind him.